A large Ashanti Akuaba doll

 ‘Only one Ashanti Akuaba doll available, buy now or miss out’

-BONUS: Our buyers receive free delivery worldwide, two weeks money back guarantee , six month exchange guarantee and one year free in the African Art Club .
+BONUS: Asside from your free delivery , and guarantee, our buyers receive free delivery worldwide, two weeks money back guarantee , six month exchange guarantee and on request one year free in the African Art Club .

 1992), and sold objects to major